Chicken Piccata Recipe

 Make-Ahead and Storage

-Make-Ahead: You can precook the chicken but you will not be able to make the sauce ahead of time as it will break.
+Make-Ahead: You can precook the chicken, but you will not be able to make the sauce ahead of time as it will break.

-How to Freeze: Cover and keep frozen for up to 2 months.
+How to Store: Keep covered in the refrigerator for up to 4 days.
+Cover and keep frozen for up to 2 months.
 Thaw for 1 day in the refrigerator before reheating.

 How To Reheat: You can place the chicken in the sauce back into a pan and heat over low heat until hot.